 Оперний театр – Opera Theater

-The most famous Lviv theater receives visitors and artists up to now.
-You can watch not only famous operas, but also symphonic concerts, and other musical events here.
-It has a neo-baroque interior, which gives you the feeling of royalty and loftiness.
+The most famous Lviv theater still receives visitors and artists.
+You can watch not only well-known operas, but also listen to symphonies, and enjoy other musical events here.
+The theater has a neo-baroque interior, which gives you the feeling of royalty and loftiness.
 Look at the schedule of the events here and enjoy the beauty of art!

 Where: проспект Свободи, 28 (Svobody avenue, 28)